Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Dating to the mid-1800s, the black-and-white striped Fardurris Point Lighthouse is an active beacon and landmark on the island.

 The Inisheer Lighthouse marks the southeastern shoreline and is accompanied by two keeper’s houses.
-Altogether, the three buildings are registered on the National Inventory of Architectural Heritage list for the ashlar limestone construction.
+The three buildings are registered on the National Inventory of Architectural Heritage list for the ashlar limestone construction.

 Although looking at the lighthouse is one of the top Inisheer things to do, it is unfortunately not accessible.
-That said, there is a road that leads directly to the lighthouse, however, the parallel street to the west has better views – and visitors can walk along a path that leads to the lighthouse.
+There is a road that leads directly to the lighthouse, but the parallel street to the west has better views.

 #4 Wander around the O’Brien’s Inisheer Castle